dgunther2001/logger_foundry/README.md

 - Configurable message parsing strategy per logger so that each message ends up in the log file in a format you decide.
 - Configurable daemon kill strategy that allows you to specify exactly how and when the daemon shuts down.
 - Provides default parsing and kill strategies so that you can see it work before making your own.
+- Built in diagnostics that allow you to set up repeated socket health checks that print to the same log file and/or an end of test report.
 - ZERO external runtime dependencies.
 Just C++ 20 and the Standard Library.
 All you need out of the box is Python3 to run the build script and verify your installation of those.
 The script installs the compiler and std lib if they are not in your PATH meaning that Logger Foundry works out of the box.
+(Requires: C++20; CMake; Make; Clang; Python3)
 - Clean CMake integration.
 The build script requires an install path so that the header and all libraries go exactly where you want them to.
 - Full process, thread, and concurrency safety.